lagadic/visp/tutorial/imgproc/hough-transform/README.md

 # tutorial-cht

-## Running the tutorial-cht software
+## Running the circle detection tutorial

 ### On synthetic images